Jean-Baptiste André Godin: Godin's Familistère - its development and later history

 Godin developed the Familistère over 20 years, beginning soon after the 1848 Revolution and disruption in France.
 Through it all he worked for social reform.
 During the Franco-Prussian War of 1870, he helped defend the country.
 In 1871 Godin was elected deputy for Aisne, but retired in 1876 to devote himself to the management of the Familistère.
 In 1878 he founded the journal Le Devoir (Labor).

 In 1880 Godin created the association documents for the Familistère, converting it as he had long intended into a co-operative society, eventually to be owned by the workers.
 It was called l'Association coopérative du Capital et du Travail.

-When he died in 1888, it was expected that his widow would carry on leadership of the institution.
+Godin died in Guise in 1888.
+When he died, it was expected that his widow would carry on leadership of the institution.

 The workers and residents did eventually come to own the buildings and the foundry.
 The foundry operated as a co-op or joint-stock company for decades.

 The building housing the nourricerie-pouponnat was destroyed in 1918 during World War I and never rebuilt.
-The foundry was still owned by the workers in the 1950s, but shortly afer that the manufacturer Le Creuset took it over in a purchase.
+The foundry was still owned by the workers in the 1950s, but shortly after that the manufacturer Le Creuset purchased it.
 In 1968 the cooperative association for the Social Palace was dissolved, and the apartments were sold at moderate prices by Godin S.A.
 They have been gradually modified through individual owners' decisions.
 The same year, the cooperative economats were dissolved.
 In 1991 its building was classified as a Monument Historique, and in 2000 restoration of the building was begun.

 In the early 21st century, some of the domestic buildings were restored for private, adaptive use.
 Restoration of the economats building was completed in 2008, with spaces adapted as a cafe, a bookstore and gift shop, and an exhibition area.

 The communal laundry rooms, baths and swimming pool, in a separate building on the opposite bank, where water was heated by the factory, had become derelict but have been restored.
 The communal laundry has been converted to a meeting room, and the drying room to an exhibition room.